 Alternative 5 follows the same alignment from Bakersfield to Palmdale as Alternative 1 except in the City of Lancaster.
-Between Avenue H and Avenue M in the City of Lancaster, Alternative 5 proposes to avoid the UPRR and Metrolink facilities and relocate Sierra Highway as required by Alternatives 1, 2, and 3.
-The primary goal of this alternative is to place the HSR alignment as close as possible to the existing rail facilities and avoid as many business displacements as possible.
+Between Avenue H and Avenue M in the City of Lancaster, Alternative 5 proposes to avoid the UPRR and Metrolink facilities and relocate Sierra Highway.
+The primary goal of this alternative is to place the HSR alignment as close as possible to the existing rail facilities while still avoiding as many businesses as possible.
+The alignment has no tunnels or below-grade sections within the City of Lancaster.